DLR-SR/Credibility/README.md

 ![SpringConstantCredibilityInfo](Credibility/Resources/Images/SpringConstantCredibility.png)

-The Credibility library contains an example of a controlled drive train with scalar and 1D-table parameters with credibility information.
-This information is then used to demonstrate (for details see the article above):
+The Credibility library contains an example of a controlled drive train with scalar and 1D-table parameters with credibility information (Credibility.Examples.SimpleControlledDriveNonlinear).
+The models of this example are then used to demonstrate (for details see the article above):

-- _optimization based calibration_ (using the commercial [DLR Optimization Modelica library](https://www.systemcontrolinnovationlab.de/the-dlr-optimization-library/)) and
+- _optimization based calibration_ (using the commercial [DLR Optimization Modelica library](https://www.systemcontrolinnovationlab.de/the-dlr-optimization-library/)),
-- _Monte Carlo simulation_ (demonstrating in particular a new approach for utilizing table-based uncertainty in a Monte Carlo simulation).
+- _Monte Carlo simulation_ (demonstrating in particular a new approach for utilizing table-based uncertainty in a Monte Carlo simulation),
+- _generation of an FMU_ ([Functional Mock-up Unit](https://fmi-standard.org/)) where the credibility information of the Modelica model is included in the FMU (generate the FMU from Credibility.Examples.SimpleControlledDriveNonlinear.SimpleDrive_forFMU with any Modelica tool that supports FMU export).

+The current approach has the drawback that data needs to be partially manually copied to perform calibration and Monte Carlo simulation in the many available tools for these tasks.
+The goal is to start a discussion in the [Modelica Association](https://modelica.org/) how to improve this.

 ## Main Developers